SiechBen/tcp-peer-to-peer/README.md

 ### How do I run? ###
 * Start by running the server:  ./server
 * Open other terminal windows or tabs and run the peer on each of them: ./peer
+* Proceed by selecting different options on the peers
+* Remember to initiate chat to a peer that is waiting

 ### Who do I talk to? ###